Inside Mari

+The manga and television drama received a universally positive critical reception, praising its deconstruction of the body swap genre and depiction of identity and gender dysphoria.

 Plot

-The basic premise involves a college dropout who wakes up in the body of a high-school girl.
+An existential deconstruction of the body swap and yuri genres, the basic premise is initially presented as college dropout Isao Komori waking up in the body of high-school girl Mari Yoshizaki, only to find his college self still exists.
+As the story unfolds, as Komori bonds with fellow student Yori Kakiguchi (who is in love with Mari), it is revealed that Komori is, in fact, an alter of Mari's, who has dissociative identity disorder, who created the alter based on the real Komori while depressed.

 Media

 Manga

 The series is written and illustrated by Shūzō Oshimi.
 It started serialization in Manga Action on March 6, 2012.
 The series ended in Manga Action on September 6, 2016.
 The series was published in nine tankōbon volumes.

-In January 2014, Crunchyroll announced they would release chapters of the series simultaneously with the Japanese release on their Crunchyroll Manga service.
+In January 2014, Crunchyroll announced that they would release chapters of the series simultaneously with the Japanese release on their Crunchyroll Manga service.
 In August 2018, Denpa announced they licensed the series for digital and print releases.

-Volume list
+Volumes

 TV drama

-A live-action TV drama adaptation was announced by Fuji TV in March 2017.
+A live-action television drama adaptation was announced by Fuji TV in March 2017.
 It was eight episodes in length and was released on Fuji TV's streaming service on March 31, 2017.
 The series was directed by Sumisu, Hatsuki Yokoo, and Hiroto Totsuka, with Yūko Shimoda writing the scripts, and Shiggy Jr. performing the main theme.
 Elaiza Ikeda and Ryo Yoshizawa performed the lead roles.

 Reception

-Critical response

-Ross Locksley from UK Anime Network praised the first volume for the story and art, calling it a "pretty fine read".
-Nicholas Dupree from Anime News Network also offered praise to the story, while criticizing the main character as "instantly unlikable".

-Kinokuniya removal

-In July 2020, the Sydney branch of Books Kinokuniya removed the series, along with six others, from its store following a written complaint by politician Connie Bonaros that they violate Australia's child pornography laws.
-In a statement to Anime News Network, the Sydney store stated that due to the concerns, the books were required to be classified by the Australian Classification Board.
-Due to this, the store could not sell the series until it was properly classified.
+Jeannette Ng from All the Anime praised the series' deconstruction of the body swap genre where "instead of silly misunderstandings and even sillier shenanigans that that premise implies [it] swiftly unfolds into body horror and bluntly uncomfortable examinations of sexuality [while using] this now classic set-up to explore and embody issues of identity and gender dysphoria".
+Ross Locksley from UK Anime Network praised the first volume for the story and art, calling it a "pretty fine read", with Cy Catwell from But Why Tho? calling it "a deeply discomforting story that’s very well-written [in exploring] what probably would [really] happen if people switched bodies.
+That is to say, it explores the horror of body-swapping, and how distressing it would be if you woke up in a body that doesn’t align with who you are [which] is a twisty first, setting up a curious story about bodies and literal out of body experiences [that are] haunting, discomforting, and curious all the same".
+Nicholas Dupree from Anime News Network also offered praise to the story as an "intense journey through thorny, provocative topics".